Skip to content

 Top tip

-Gather all your documents before your first broker meeting.
-Having everything ready upfront speeds up the process and shows lenders you’re organised and serious about the application.
+Get all your documents together before your first broker meeting.
+Having everything ready from the outset speeds things up and shows a lender you are organised and serious about the application.

 About the writer